Neotys-Labs/neoload-models/neoload-project/doc/v3/request.md

   header-name: header-value
 ```

-The `header-name` parameter represent the header name.
+The `header-name` parameter represents the header name.
 This parameter is required.<br>
-The `header-value` parameter represent the header value.
+The `header-value` parameter represents the header value.
 This parameter can be optional and can use a variable.

 #### Example

-Defining a HTTP request with a header.
+Defining an HTTP request with a header.

 ```yaml
 request: